Last updated on .

 The finished product

 It was a great experience to witness a truly unique craft that we had never heard of.
-It’s been in the Bonilla family for four generations so far.
-Juan César’s grandfather started the craft in Colombia and passed it down to his father, who passed it down to Juan César.
+The Bonilla family has been practicing it for four generations so far.
+Juan César’s grandfather started the craft in Colombia and passed it down to his father, who then passed it down to Juan César.
 He has since taught his own son, who has traveled around the world representing Colombia in international craft competitions.

 Author